MelHiour/simple_api_inventory/README.md

 ```

 ### Why bother?
-Yeah, I know I can use an Excel spreadsheet for that and actually did...
+Yeah, I know I can use an Excel spreadsheet for that and actually I did...

 But I had to play with
 - OOP.
 Each equipment represents an instance of the class which is stored as an attrtibute of another instance.
 See [helpers.py](https://github.com/MelHiour/simple_api_inventory/blob/main/helpers.py)
 - API.
 I really wanted to created the simple API using Flask.
 I did smth like that before in [pi_clock](https://github.com/MelHiour/pi_clock), but this time it's more solid.